ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 1. Do some JUnit research
 2. Figure out how to include JUnit in the code
 3. Write at least two tests for some basic code
 4. Learn about GitHub Actions
+5. Work on Home screen some more
 ### Josh

 ### Robin